aurimontem/phs/week_3/README.md

 markdown into a beamer document (it turns different headings into new slides);
 and right now I am writing a PHS `README.md` file in markdown.

-More advanced python commands
+Back to python
 -----------------------------

-Follow along with the following python functions in the interpreter.
-If you would like, practice stringing these functions together in a script, and then run the script to ensure it outputs what you expect.
+Now for something entirely different.
+We are going to create an intuitive programming workflow with python, vim, and the shell.
+Open the python interpreter in your shell with `python`, and follow along by entering the following python functions in the interpreter.
+If you would like, practice stringing these functions together in a script (`vim my_script.py`), and then run the script (`python my_script`, or make it executable with `#!/bin/python` on the first line, `chmod u+x my_script.py`, and `./my_script`) to ensure it outputs what you expect.

 ### Operators and Functions